UltraByteSoftwares/SimpleLogger/README.md

 # SimpleLogger

 A simple header-only logger class for C++.
+Just add *SimpleLogger.h* to your project and `#include "SimpleLogger.h"` in your file.

 ## Usage